Flag

 World Bank: Control of Corruption Percentile Rank 93

-Corruption is not a significant issue for foreign investors in Ireland, as the country has robust anti-bribery legislation, including the Criminal Justice (Corruption Offences) Act of 2018, which imposes severe penalties for corruption-related offenses.
-While bribery risks exist at the local level, particularly in public procurement, the government is actively working to enhance transparency and accountability through ongoing reforms and the introduction of a new comprehensive anti-corruption law.
-Ireland is also a signatory to international conventions aimed at combating corruption, demonstrating its commitment to addressing these issues.
+Corruption is not a significant issue for foreign investors in Ireland, as the country has robust anti-corruption legislation, including the Criminal Justice (Corruption Offences) Act of 2018, which enforces strict penalties for bribery.
+While companies may face bribery risks at the local level, particularly in public procurement, the government is actively reforming its anti-corruption measures to enhance transparency and accountability.
+The upcoming Criminal Justice (Corruption) Bill aims to consolidate existing laws and strengthen penalties, reflecting Ireland's commitment to combating corruption.

 Economy